-The fused silica container (item 1) and the atomizer metal recipient (item 4) parts 1 are heated by rolled up electric resistances around the silica surface (3).
+A fused silica container (item 1 in Fig. 1) is used to melt the metal.
+Once the metal is melted, the fused silica container is rotated (as indicated in Fig. 1) to transfer it into the atomiser proper, which is fully made in fused silica too.
+To reduce uncontrolled oxidation, experiments are conduced under argon flow.
+The fused silica container (item 1) and the atomiser metal recipient (item 4) parts 1 are heated by rolled up electric resistances around the silica surface (3).
 The tube 2 is used to blank the nozzle so that atomization can start at the desired time.
 Moreover, there is a thermocouple inside the tube to indicate the temperature of the liquid metal.
-The atomizing gas (nitrogen) enters at the right of the system and atomizes the liquid metal by a crown of spray around the nozzle.
+The atomizing gas (nitrogen) enters at the right of the system and atomises the liquid metal by a crown of spray around the nozzle.
 The metal droplets are quenched into cold water or liquid nitrogen to obtain a metallic powder.

-The dried atomized particles were sieved according to ASTM standard and weighted for size distribution analysis.
+The dried atomised particles were sieved according to ASTM standard and weighted for size distribution analysis.
 A sample of known weight is passed through a set of sieves of known mesh sizes.
 They are mechanically vibrated for a period of time of 2 min.
 The weight of powder retained on each sieve is measured and converted into a percentage of the total powder sample.

 The phases present in the powders were identified by X-ray diffractometry (XRD).
-The X-ray measurements were conducted in a Siemens diffractometer model using Cu K α 1 radiation with a wavelength $\lambda = 0.154$ nm.
-Powder XRD were determined in the $2\theta = 5-90^{\circ}$ range with a resolution of 0.02° and a time step of 1 s.
+The X-ray measurements were conducted in a Siemens diffractometer model using Cu K $\alpha$ 1 radiation with a wavelength $\lambda$ = 0.154 nm.
+Powder XRD were determined in the 2 $\theta$ = 5-90° range with a resolution of 0.02° and a time step of 1 s.